NLPReViz/emr-vis-web/README.md

 1. Navigate to the home directory of your tomcat server.
 You can use `$ catalina version` and find out what `CATALINA_HOME` is set to.
 2. `cd` to the _webapps/_ directory.
 If you are using the default tomcat setup, your present working directory would be something like _/usr/local/Cellar/tomcat/7.0.54/libexec/webapps/_.
-3. Clone the emr-vis-web repository into the webapps direcoryusing [git][git]:
+3. Clone the emr-vis-web repository into the webapps direcory using [git][git]:

     ```
     cd webapps